NoamNol/next-ts-tailwind-template/docs/steps.md

       }
     }
     ```
-  - Disable vscode's default CSS linting and use Stylelint instead.
+  - Disable VSCode's default CSS linting and use Stylelint instead.
     In `.vscode/settings.json`:
     ```json
     {